wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-Modern-JavaScript.md

 ### Arrow functions

-Arrow functions are a more concise way to write functions in JavaScript.
-They were introduced in ECMAScript 6 and provide a more compact syntax for defining functions.
+[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are a more concise way to write functions in JavaScript.

+They were introduced in ES6 6 and provide a more compact syntax for defining functions.

 ```js
 const greet = ( { firstName, lastName } ) => {